-The dissolving of a domestic partnership in Washington is treated similarly to a divorce in many ways.
+The dissolving of a domestic partnership in Washington State is treated similarly to a divorce in many ways.
 Couples must adhere to residency requirements, state property laws, and pay spousal or child support when necessary.
 When the couple cannot agree on key matters, such as child custody, maintenance, and asset division, they will have to either mediate or litigate their differences.
 A domestic partnership would also end if one of the parties passes away.

 In Washington, divorcing a same-sex partner is not any different from divorcing a married spouse.
 Property acquired during the course of the civil union will be divided according to the same community property division laws that apply to marriages, meaning half of all assets and debts are owed to each partner.
 Child support and maintenance may also be awarded; and any existing prenuptial or pre-civil union agreements will control to the extent that they are applicable and enforceable.